These 20 questions help identify whether we may have a gambling problem.

 No, compulsive gambling is an emotional problem.
 A person in the grip of this illness creates mountains of apparently insolvable problems.
 Of course, financial problems are created, but they also find themselves facing marital, employment, or legal problems.
 Compulsive gamblers find friends have been lost and relatives have rejected them.

 Of the many serious difficulties created, the financial problems seem the easiest to solve.
-When a compulsive gambler enters Gamblers Anonymous and quits gambling, income is usually increased and there is no longer the financial drain that was caused by gambling, and very shortly, the financial pressures begin to be relieved.
+When a compulsive gambler enters Gamblers Anonymous and quits gambling, there is no longer the financial drain that was caused by gambling, and very shortly, the financial pressures begin to be relieved.
 Gamblers Anonymous members have found that the best road to financial recovery is through hard work and repayment of our debts.
 Bankruptcy, borrowing and/or lending of money (bailouts) in Gamblers Anonymous is detrimental to our recovery and should not take place.

 The most difficult and time consuming problem with which they will be faced is that of bringing about a character change within themselves.
 Most Gamblers Anonymous members look upon this as their greatest challenge, which should be worked on immediately and continued throughout their lives.